kenneth-1203/clock-bot-cron/README.md

 **For Clock-In:**
 - Reads button text
-- If button shows "Clock Out" → Already clocked in, skips clock-in BUT still saves activity
+- If button shows "Clock Out" → Already clocked in, skips clock-in
-- If button shows "Clock In" → Performs clock-in, then saves activity
+- If button shows "Clock In" → Performs clock-in
+- Then checks if activity is available before saving

 **For Clock-Out:**
 - Reads button text